kwkou/815/articles/media-services-dotnet-create-contentkey.md

         StorageEncryption = 1,

         /// <summary>
-        /// Specifies a content key for encrypting encoding configuration data that may contain sensitive preset information.
+        /// Specifies a content key for configuration encryption.
         /// </summary>
         ConfigurationEncryption = 2,

+        /// <summary>
+        /// Specifies a content key for Envelope encryption.
+Only used internally.
+        /// </summary>
+        EnvelopeEncryption = 4
     }

 ##<a id="envelope_contentkey"></a>创建信封类型 ContentKey